Algeciras: Climate

 Algeciras has a Mediterranean subtropical climate (Köppen: Csa) with very mild, rainy winters and warm, dry summers with occasional heat waves, and temperature fluctuations are small because of the strong Oceanic influence.
-There are not snow registers in the city since the 19th century.
+There are no snow registers in the city since the 19th century.

-Population
+Demographics

 Economy

 Algeciras is principally a transport hub and industrial city.
 Its main activities are connected with the Port of Algeciras, which serves as the main embarkation point between Spain and Tangier and other ports in Morocco as well as the Canary Islands and the Spanish enclaves of Ceuta and Melilla.
 It is ranked as the 16th busiest port in the world.
 The city also has a substantial fishing industry and exports a range of agricultural products from the surrounding area, including cereals, tobacco and farm animals.

 In recent years it has become a significant tourist destination, with popular day trips to Tarifa to see bird migrations; to Gibraltar to see the territory's sights and culture; and to the Bay of Gibraltar on whale watching excursions.

 Algeciras is the southern terminus of two principal north–south Euroroutes, the E05 and E15.
 Both routes, moreover, run to Scotland (the E05 terminates at Greenock and the E15 at Inverness) via France and England.